Attractor properties for irreversible and reversible interacting particle systems: Introduction

-We want to use the relative entropy $h(\nu|\mu)$ w.r.t.~to a time-stationary measure $\mu\in \GG(\g)$ as a Lyapunov function to investigate trajectories and limit points.
-Let us note that in the uniqueness regime, $|\GG(\g)|=1$, the subject of entropy decay under time-evolutions is intimately linked to Log-Sobolev inequalities for infinite-volume measures, see \cite[Chapter 5]{BaGeLe14} or \cite{GuZe03}.
+Let us note that in the particular case of the uniqueness regime, $|\GG(\g)|=1$, the subject of entropy decay under time-evolutions is intimately linked to Log-Sobolev inequalities for infinite-volume measures, see \cite[Chapter 5]{BaGeLe14} or \cite{GuZe03}.
 Proving a Log-Sobolev inequality for a non-equilibrium model implies the exponential decay of the relative entropy distance and thus gives not only the attractor property but also the rate of convergence to the unique equilibrium.
 We cannot use these methods here since our interest goes beyond situations of uniqueness to situations where multiple invariant measures may occur.
+Instead, our method is based on semicontinuity of the entropy {\em loss} functional in infinite volume.